geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 [estimator of sample variance](https://en.wikipedia.org/wiki/Unbiased_estimation_of_standard_deviation) around the best fit parameters.
 The result for the Jeffreys's prior is interesting because it looks very similar, but the denominator is $$N_y+N_p$$ instead of
 $$N_y-1$$.
-For typical least squares problems where $$N_p \ll N_y$$, this won't make much of a difference, but it's still interesting to see that, in principle, our confidence increases with the number of model parameters.
-However, it's important to note that in all our our derivations we assumed that the model was indeed the correct one that actually generates the data.
-So this result doesn't say that using models with more parameters to fit unknown data is better than using models with fewer parameters.
+This is noteworthy, but for typical least squares problems where $$N_p \ll N_y$$, this won't make much of a difference.
+However, it's important to restate, that all our our derivations assumed that the model was indeed the correct one that generates the true data.
+Thus, this result doesn't imply that using models with more parameters to fit unknown data is better than using models with fewer parameters.

-If you've used least squares fitting libraries, you might have come across the same formula for the covariance matrix, with the difference that
+If you've used least squares fitting libraries, you might have come across a strikingly similar formula for the covariance matrix, with the difference that
 $$\hat{\sigma}^2=\lVert \boldsymbol{r}(\boldsymbol{p^\dagger})\rVert^2/(N_y-N_p)$$,
 where $$N_y - N_p$$ is typically called the _degrees of freedom_ of the fit.
 This
-formula has always sense to me intuitively (maybe because I'd seen it so often), but I have never seen a derivation.
-I assume those are Frequentist results, but I honestly don't know and I've never seen them derived.
-They might also be Bayesian results obtained with different priors or different approximations.
+formula has always sense to me, probably because I'd seen it so often, but I have never seen it derived.
+I assume it's a Frequentist result, but I honestly don't know.
+It might just as well be a Bayesian result, obtained with different priors or different approximations.
 Again, for $$N_p \ll N_y$$ the differences are probably neglegible.
-However, I feel it's important to understand which assumptions those formulas imply, becaue it allows us to understand what those confidence intervals actually mean: For example [Ceres Solver](http://ceres-solver.org/nnls_covariance.html) gives the same formulas that I gave for known standard derivations, while the [GNU scientific library](https://www.gnu.org/software/gsl/doc/html/nls.html#covariance-matrix-of-best-fit-parameters) (GSL) gives the frequentist $$\hat{\sigma}^2$$.
+However, I feel it's valuable to understand, which assumptions those formulas imply: for example, [Ceres Solver](http://ceres-solver.org/nnls_covariance.html) gives the same formulas that we derived for known standard derivations, while the [GNU scientific library](https://www.gnu.org/software/gsl/doc/html/nls.html#covariance-matrix-of-best-fit-parameters) (GSL) gives the (suspected) frequentist $$\hat{\sigma}^2$$.

-Initially I had assumed that either Jeffreys' prior or the uniform prior will give me the $$\hat{\sigma}^2$$ that GSL uses and I was surprised neither of them did.
+Initially, I had assumed that either Jeffreys' prior or the uniform prior will give me the $$\hat{\sigma}^2$$ that GSL uses and I was surprised neither of them did.
-I'm pretty confident we can construct a prior that gives us that expression, maybe using a conjugate prior (which would be an Inverse-Gamma) for $$\sigma$$ with carefully chosen parameters and a uniform prior for $$\boldsymbol{p}$$.
-However, I don't know how I can argue that this is a good prior other than that it produces the results I expected, which might or might not be a good argument, because I don't know why I expected those results in the first place.
+I'm pretty confident we can construct a prior that gives us that expression, maybe using a conjugate prior (which would be an Inverse-Gamma) for $$\sigma$$, with carefully chosen parameters and a uniform prior for $$\boldsymbol{p}$$.
+However, I don't know how I can argue that this is a good prior, other than that it produces the results I expected.
+That might or might not be a good argument, because I don't know why I expected those results in the first place.

 # 6. Credible Intervals for the Best Fit Model